telerik/kendo-ui-core/docs/web/spreadsheet/import-and-export-data/server-side-processing.md

 description: How to process Kendo UI Spreadsheet data using the Telerik Document Processing library
 ---

-# Server-side processing using the Telerik Document Processing Library
+# Server-side Processing Using the Telerik Document Processing Library

 The native data format for the Spreadsheet widget is [JSON](json).
-There's also built-in support for [exporting to Excel](/web/spreadsheet/import-and-export-data/export-to-excel) that runs in the browser.
+There is also built-in support for [exporting to Excel](/web/spreadsheet/import-and-export-data/export-to-excel) that runs in the browser.

 For anything beyond that, we ship a .NET based server-side module based on [Telerik RadSpredProcessing](http://docs.telerik.com/devtools/wpf/controls/radspreadprocessing/overview), part of the Document Processing Library.